mvukov/rules_ros2/README.md

 ## What works?

-At the moment it is supported:
+Available features:

 - Building of C++ and Python nodes (rclcpp and rclpy work).
 - C/C++/Python code generation for interfaces (messages, services and actions).
 - Defining ROS2 deployments with `ros2_launch` Bazel macro.
 - Defining ROS2 tests with `ros2_test` Bazel macro.
-- Only CycloneDDS middleware can be interfaced at the moment.
+- Only CycloneDDS middleware can be used at the moment.
+- Utilities:
+  - `ros2_param` for handling parameters
+  - `ros2_topic` for handling topics

 ROS2 packages are by default locked to versions from [release-humble-20220523](https://github.com/ros2/ros2/releases/tag/release-humble-20220523).